zhouzhou0-0/DAT505-GitHub/session1/README.md

 ```html
 <script src="js/three.js"></script>
 ```
-This code creates a scene, a camera, and  geometric cubes, and it adds the cube to the scene.
-It then creates a `WebGL` renderer for the scene and camera, and it adds that viewport to the document.body element.
+This code creates a scene, a camera, and  geometric cubes, and it adds the cube to the scene.It then creates a `WebGL` renderer for the scene and camera, and it adds that viewport to the document.body element.
 Finally, it animates the cube within the scene for the camera.

+It then sets the position and color.

 ```html
 var scene, camera, renderer;